Bloxdy/code-api/README.md

  * @param {number[]} pos1 - The one corner of the cuboid.
 Format [x, y, z]
  * @param {number[]} pos2 - The top right corner of the cuboid.
 Format [x, y, z]
  * @param {WalkThroughType} updateType - The type of update.
 Whether to make a rect solid, or able to be walked through.
+ * Pass DEFAULT_WALK_THROUGH with a previously passed rect to disable any walkthrough setting for that rect.
  * @returns {void}
  */
 setWalkThroughRect(playerId, pos1, pos2, updateType)